bmatcuk/libuv-sys/README.md

 example, on Windows, you'll need to use the msvc toolchain to compile libuv-sys2.

+libuv-sys2 will attempt to use [pkg-config] to find a matching local install of [libuv].
+If that fails, it will build [libuv] from source.
+Starting with version 1.40.1, you can enable the `skip-pkg-config` feature to always build from source.
+In prior versions, you could skip pkg-config by setting an environment variable called `LIBUV_NO_PKG_CONFIG`.
+See the [pkg-config] documentation for more information.

 ## Usage
 Import the library in your project: